 It was this oddball, very funny, very loving blue collar relationship.”

 Jacobs continued, “It was funny because there was absolutely no continuity whatsoever on Boy Meets World.
 None.

 “So what we came up with was, ‘Okay, they have absolutely no money.
 Frankie lives on the wrong side of the tracks, utterly and completely, but his father is the world champion.’
 So somehow, nobody caught us on this.

 One of the best moments of that first appearance saw Vader challenge Mr. Feeny to a “Loser Leaves Town” Texas Death Match.
 Unfortunately, that match never occurred.

 Vader would return two more times during the show’s run, on January 19th, 1996, and again on November 15th, 1996.

-For younger wrestling fans at the time, it was always a treat to see Big Van Vader in all his glory on this show.
-He was an intimidating presence and played a scary villain in the ring, yet Vader worked perfectly in his role alongside the rest of the Boy Meets World cast.
+It was always a treat for younger wrestling fans at the time to see Big Van Vader in all his glory on this show.
+He was intimidating and played a scary villain in the ring, yet Vader worked perfectly in his role alongside the rest of the Boy Meets World cast.

 “Once he got over the initial, ‘What is this and what is it going to be?’ he took to it very easily.
 He was absolutely a natural entertaining presence.”

 A lot of the humor written for Big Van Vader in Boy Meets World played against his imposing image and the “dopey” history written for his son Frankie on the show.